lavaeater/turbo-rocket-ultra/README.md

 # turbo-rocket-ultra

 ## Collecting thoughts on controls of more than one entity
 So I am working on making the character entity have the ability to enter a vehicle.
-This could be really cool for a multiplayer game where one player could steer the vehicle and the other players manning guns etc. Inspirations for this concept is of course Lovers in a Dangerous SpaceTime and HellDivers (but in helldivers the mechanic isn't very good, the tanks are a bit use
+This could be really cool for a multiplayer game where one player could steer the vehicle and the other players manning guns etc. Inspirations for this concept is of course Lovers in a Dangerous SpaceTime and HellDivers (but in helldivers the mechanic isn't very good, the tanks are a bit useless, at least the ones I have access to).
+So, the problem of taking breaks and not taking notes of what you're doing is that when you return to the code, the code doesn't make sense - because it is only half way done.
+And here we are.
+So... in this first iteration, there is no need for me to be able to control the player entity that is now shooting guns from a tower or something.
+What I need to figure out is how to cont

 ## En anglais